icd2k3/canvas_physics/README.md

 This is a simple example of how to combine Box2dWeb with EaselJS to create rich, physics based, animation in the HTML5 Canvas tag.
-This is the basic underlying technique behind the http://www.luxahoy.com html5 game.
+This is the basic underlying technique behind the web game http://www.luxahoy.com.

 Example: http://justin-schrader.com/stuff/canvas_physics/